-Careful detailed notes should be kept during the construction, because they will be useful as the as-built drawings are being completed.
+Carefully detailed notes and documents should be kept during the whole construction process because they will be useful as the as-built drawings are being completed.
 Without these notes, it is possible for certain items to be missed, which can be detrimental in the future.
-Thankfully, technology has made it possible for changes to be noted immediately, as they are being done, so that a lot of the work is already done before the project is finished.
+Thankfully, construction technology and software have made it possible for changes to be noted immediately, as they are being done so that a lot of the work is already done before the project is finished.
 This technology ensures that nothing minor or major is missed, which means that the as-built drawings are as effective as they should be.

 Nothing is too little to be noted on an as-built drawing, but the items that we prefer to put on them include the following:

 - Utilizing clear descriptions instead of a vague phrase

 - All changes in materials used, locations, sizing, and more

 - We try not to change the scale of the drawings, but if it is necessary, we note those changes accordingly

 - Location of all utilities including depth and the materials of each

 - All unexpected obstructions and the solutions used

 - All the dates when the changes were made